Doctor: Stabbing by Navy SEAL could have killed prisoner

 His lawyers said the message was an attempt at dark humor.

-Sheridan based his testimony on witness accounts and video of the wounded war prisoner before the alleged knifing.
+The pathologist only had witness accounts and photos and video of the wounded war prisoner to base his testimony.

-After the boy was wounded in an air strike — more than an hour before he was brought to the U.S. forces for treatment — he was interviewed by an Iraqi TV news crew.
-He appeared lucid and did not have significant hemorrhaging, Sheridan said.
+After the boy was wounded in an air strike — more than an hour before being brought to U.S. forces for treatment — he was interviewed by an Iraqi TV news crew.
+He appeared lucid and did not have significant hemorrhaging, though his breathing was labored, the doctor said.

 “He’s clearly responsive,” Sheridan said.

-“There’s no sign he’s bleeding from any wound.”
+Sheridan said it appeared that the medical procedures were intended to save the patient’s life.

-Witnesses at the scene said Gallagher treated the boy for a leg wound and an apparent collapsed lung.
-The patient was sedated and given a breathing tube for a wound they believe occurred from the air strike blast.
+Witnesses at the scene said Gallagher treated the boy for a leg wound and an apparent case of blast lung from the concussion of the air strike.
+The patient was sedated and given a breathing tube.

-He was breathing normally after the procedure when Gallagher suddenly pulled out his personal knife and stabbed him in or near the neck, witnesses said.
+He was breathing normally after the procedure when Gallagher suddenly pulled out his personal knife and stabbed him, witnesses said.

+A fixed-blade knife with a distinct black and tan wooden handle that matched the weapon described by witnesses was shown to the jury and identified by NCIS special agent Chris Leiphart as being seized from Gallagher’s belongings.

-Depending on the location of the stab wounds, he could have died from profuse internal or external bleeding, Sheridan said.
+Depending on the location of the stab wounds, the captive could have died from profuse internal or external bleeding, Sheridan said.
 But he couldn’t make that determination.

 “I can’t give an opinion on the cause of death,” Sheridan said.
 “There just isn’t enough evidence.”

-Note: This story has been corrected to reflect that investigators seized a fixed-blade knife, not a six-blade knife.